English as a Second Language Students (ESL)

 The Placement Process

-• Your 2-hour appointment will be on campus in the assessment center, in Building 700, Room 714A.
+• Your 2-hour appointment will be on campus in the New Student Support Center, Building 700, Room 714A.

 • Please arrive 10 minutes early.